 Human Rights-Based Approach

-SwedBio works to include an equity, democracy and rights perspectives in all its activities.
+SwedBio includes an equity, democracy and rights perspectives in all its activities.

 Additionally, it aims to analyse the responsibility and obligation of states, their institutions, and non-state actors (duty bearers) to strengthen their capacities to fulfil their particular obligation and responsibility towards the rights holders.